fortrabbit/legal/terms.md

-# General terms & conditions of fortrabbit
+# General terms of fortrabbit

 last amended on November 21th, 2016